outde-xyz/website/content/Discussions/2019-05-24_graf_underlyingrepresentations.md

 ![Reduced bimorphism for surface forms]({static}/img/thomas/underappreciated_ur/bimorphism_sf_reduced.svg){ width=18% }

-So overall the picture looks a bit different from syntax, but it's still an instance of bimorphisms.
+So overall the picture looks a bit different from syntax, but it still follows the basic idea behind bimorphisms.

 Alright, let's step back from the math for a second and focus what this really tells us.
 In the bimorphism picture, two surface forms $a$ and $b$ are related iff there is an interpolant $c$ such that both $a$ and $b$ can be obtained from $c$.